nathanl/mendel/README.md

 Mendel is easiest to explain for two lists.
 In that case, we can think of the combinations as a grid, where the X value is from the first list and the Y value is from the second.
 Inside the grid, we can represent combinations as the sum of the coordinate values.

 **The lists must be sorted by score**.
 This means that the sums will increase (or remain constant) along one or both axes.

-For example:
+For example, imagine that these grids are landscapes, and the scores in the middle are elevations. **Mendel chooses combinations like a tide, rising from the bottom left.**

      +---+    +---+    +---+    +---+
     1|555|   1|567|   3|777|   3|789|